Bristol derby: All-time results

-Summary of results
+Results

 Matches between Rovers and Bedminster

 This table shows all competitive meetings between Bristol Rovers (who also played under the names Bristol Eastville Rovers and Eastville Rovers) and Bedminster, covering the period from the beginning of league football in Bristol in 1892 until Bedminster's merger into Bristol City in 1900.

 Crossing the divide

 Players for both sides

-A large number of players have played for both City and Rovers since the clubs were formed in the 19th Century.
+A large number of players have played for both City and Rovers since the clubs were formed in the 19th century.
 The most recent player to move directly between the two clubs was Matty Taylor who joined City from Rovers on 31 January 2017.
 A list of the most significant players to represent both sides of the city is shown below.
 To be included in this list a player must have made at least 50 appearances in the Football League for both clubs.

 † = Players who are capped at full international level.

 Managers for both sides

 Four managers have taken charge of both sides in a Bristol Derby: Joe Palmer, Fred Ford, Terry Cooper and John Ward.
 Palmer and Ford both managed City first, then later went to Rovers, while Cooper moved in the opposite direction.
 Ward had two spells as Rovers manager, which were either side of his time at City.

 The table below shows the record of each of these managers in Bristol Derbies.